 California was also the first state (joining a lawsuit with Chicago and San Francisco) to sue the Trump administration over its threats to defund “sanctuary” states and cities, complaining of federal overreach (often a red-state gripe).
 Becerra said that $28 million in government grants were at stake.
 And it was a California federal court that ruled that the Trump administration could not deny funds to cities and counties that chose not to enforce federal immigration laws.

 Administration officials have also recently suggested that they would consider arresting the leaders of cities with “sanctuary” policies.
-California officials were hardly deterred by this; Oakland Mayor Libby Schaaf announced that she was ready to go to jail to protect her city’s status.
+California officials were hardly deterred by this; Oakland Mayor Schaaf announced that she was ready to go to jail to protect her city’s status before later warning residents about an imminent ICE raid.

 Many of the recent policy choices of the Trump administration have put it squarely at odds with the Golden State.
 The insurgence isn’t always unchecked—although California fought Trump’s travel ban, the Supreme Court still allowed the ban’s third iteration to go into effect.
 Regardless, the state doesn’t just stand for what Sessions hates: It also represents a stubborn resistance to his power.